SymfonyCasts/api-platform/sfcasts/ep2-security/resource-metadata-factory.md

 `$resourceMetadata = $this->decorated->create($resourceClass)`.
 Then,
 return this at the bottom: we won't make any modifications yet.

-The *second* step to class decoration is *all* about Symfony: we need to tell it to use *our* class as the core "resource metadata factory" instead of the normal one... but to pass us the normal one as our first argument.
+The *second* step to decoration is *all* about Symfony: we need to tell it to use *our* class as the core "resource metadata factory" instead of the normal one... but to pass us the normal one as our first argument.
 Open up `config/services.yaml`.
 We've done all this before with the context builder: